rzfeeser/ansible-custom-modules-pokeapi/README.md

 # PokeAPI.co Ansible Collection
 ### @GitHub - rzfeeser/ansible-custom-modules-pokeapi

+Ansible Collection: `rzfeeser.pokeapi`

-Ansible module(s) to interact with API service @ pokeapi.co
+The objective of this repository is to offer a stable Ansible collection containing module(s) plugins and example playbooks that abstract interaction with API v2 service @ pokeapi.co

 ### Install Procedure